Execute Kestra Tasks as AWS Batch Jobs on ECS Fargate or EC2

 AWS Management Console setup

-To use AWS Batch, we need an Execution Role that will allow AWS Batch to create and manage resources on our behalf.
+Create an execution role that allows AWS Batch to manage resources on your behalf.

 - Open the IAM console.